TYPO3-Documentation/Policy/Documentation/Association/VotingProcedure.rst

 Voting Procedure of the TYPO3 Association
 =========================================

+..  _voting-procedure-board-bcc-elections:

 Elections for Board / BCC
 =========================

 *Version 2.0 13.11.2025 • Author Stefan Busemann*

+..  _voting-procedure-board-bcc-timetable:

 Recommended Timetable
 ---------------------

-* - 84 days (-3 month): First announcement of the election
+* -84 days (-3 month): First announcement of the election
-* - 56 days (-2 month): Start of the online nomination
+* -56 days (-2 month): Start of the online nomination
-* - 28 days (-1 month): End of nomination
+* -28 days (-1 month): End of nomination
-* - 28 days (-1 month): Set up a discussion platform
+* -28 days (-1 month): Set up a discussion platform
-* - 21 days (-3 weeks): Second announcement of the election
+* -21 days (-3 weeks): Second announcement of the election
-* - 14 days (-2 weeks) at 0:00 (CET): latest start of the online voting
+* -14 days (-2 weeks) at 0:00 (CET): latest start of the online voting
-* - 1 day at 23:59 (CET): End of the online voting
+* -1 day at 23:59 (CET): End of the online voting
-* - 0 days:  General Assembly which approves the result of the online voting
+* -0 days:  General Assembly which approves the result of the online voting

 In case of extraordinary elections, the timetable is shortened:

-* - 49 days (-7 weeks): Announcement of the election
+* -49 days (-7 weeks): Announcement of the election
-* - 42 days (-6 weeks): Start of the online nomination
+* -42 days (-6 weeks): Start of the online nomination

+..  _voting-procedure-board-bcc-announcement:

 Announcement
 ------------